Cross-Impact of Order Flow Imbalance in Equity Markets: Contemporaneous cross-impact

+We first measure the model performance via in-sample adjusted-$R^2$, denoted as the \textbf{in-sample $R^2$} or \textbf{IS $R^2$}.
+From Table \ref{tab:pi_ci_is}, we first observe that $\textbf{PI}^{[1]}$ can explain 71.16\% of the in-sample variation of a stock's contemporaneous returns, consistent with the findings of \citet{cont2014price}.
+Meanwhile, $\textbf{PI}^{I}$ displays higher and more consistent explanation power, with an average adjusted $R^2$ value of 87.14\% and a standard deviation of 9.16\%, indicating the effectiveness of our integrated OFIs.\footnote{We also investigate price impact with multi-level OFIs in Appendix \ref{sec_ci:pi_multi}.
+The results demonstrate that the price impact model using integrated OFIs outperforms those using multi-level OFIs in out-of-sample tests.}

-The top panel of Table \ref{tab:pi_deep} shows that the in-sample $R^2$ values increase as more multi-level OFIs are included as features, which is not surprising given that $\text{PI}^{[m]}$ is a nested model of $\text{PI}^{[m+1]}$.
-However the increments of the in-sample $R^2$ are descending, indicating that much deeper LOB data might be unable to provide additional information.
-This argument is confirmed by the models' performance on out-of-sample data, as shown at the bottom panel of Table \ref{tab:pi_deep}.
-Out-of-sample $R^2$ reaches a peak at $\text{PI}^{[8]}$.
+Table \ref{tab:pi_ci_is} also shows that the in-sample $R^2$ values increase as cross-asset OFIs are included as additional features, which is not surprising given that $\textbf{PI}^{[1]}$ (respectively, $\textbf{PI}^{I}$) is a nested model of $\textbf{CI}^{[1]}$ (respectively, $\textbf{CI}^{I}$).
+However, the increments of the in-sample $R^2$ are smaller when using integrated OFIs (87.85\%-87.14\%=0.71\%), compared to the counterpart using best-level OFIs (73.87\%-71.16\%=2.71\%).
+This indicates that cross-asset multi-level OFIs may not provide additional information on the variance in returns compared to the price impact model with integrated OFIs.

-\paragraph{Impact comparison between multi-level OFIs.} An interesting question is whether the OFIs at different price levels contribute evenly in terms of price impact.
-Based on Figure~\ref{fig:coef_deep_detail} (a), we conclude that multi-level OFIs have different contributions to price movements.
-Generally, $\text{ofi}^2$ (OFIs at the second-best level) reflects greater influence than $\text{ofi}^1$ (OFIs at the best level) in model $\text{PI}^{[10]}$, which is perhaps counter-intuitive, at first sight.

-We further investigate how the coefficients vary across stocks with different characteristics, such as volume, volatility, and bid-ask spread.
-Figure \ref{fig:coef_deep_detail} (b)-(d) reveals that for stocks with \textit{high-volume} and \textit{small-spread}, order flow posted deeper in the LOB has more influence on price movements.
-The results regarding spread are in line with \citet{xu2018multi}, where it is observed that for large-spread stocks (AMZN, TSLA, and NFLX), the coefficients of $\text{ofi}^{m}$ tend to get smaller as the LOB level $m$ increases, while for small-spread stocks (ORCL, CSCO, and MU), the coefficients of $\text{ofi}^{m}$ may become larger as $m$ increases.

-\citet{cont2014price} conclude that the effect of $\text{ofi}^{m} (m \geq 2)$ on price changes is only second-order or null.
-There are two likely causes for the differences between their findings and ours.
-First, the data used in \citet{cont2014price} includes 50 stocks (randomly picked from S\&P500 constituents) for a single month in 2010, while we use the top 100 large-cap stocks {for 36 months during} 2017-2019.
-Second, \citet{cont2014price} consider the average of the coefficients across 50 stocks.
-In our work, we first group 100 stocks by firm characteristics, and then study the average coefficients of each subset.
-Therefore, our results are based on a more granular analysis, across a {significantly longer} period of time.

-Next, we investigate the correlations among multi-level OFIs.
-Figure \ref{fig:Corr_OFI_multi} reveals that even though the correlation structure of multi-level OFIs may vary across stocks, they all show strong relationships (above 0.75).
-It is worth pointing out that the best-level OFI exhibits the smallest correlation with any of the remaining nine levels, a pattern which persists across the different stocks.